Jobhdez/lispy/README.md

 # rackety

-Will be a compiler for a subset of a Racket like compiler.

-so far, the `ToAnf` module transforms `if` and `let` expressions, while loops, booleans, ints, and comparison operators such as `<,>, and, or, not, eq` to ANF.
+So far, the `ToAnf` module transforms `if` and `let` expressions, while loops, booleans, ints, and comparison operators such as `<,>, and, or, not, eq` to ANF.

-the `ToCir` lowers some node from an ANF ast to a graph like structure consisting of Gotos.
+The `ToCir` module lowers some nodes from an ANF AST to a graph like structure consisting of Gotos.

 # thanks